B-Kristy/Qmatey/README.md

 * Automated pipeline starting with raw sequencing data and ending with interactive visualizations
 * Supports all Next-Generation Sequencing platforms
 * Identifies strain-level microbial interactions
-* Capable of both species-level and genus-level clustering
+* Capable of both species-level, genus-level, and family-level taxonomic analysis
-* QC-plots to directly interact with metagenomic data
+* QC-plots to directly interact with quantified metagenomic data
 * Easy to learn
 ## Installation
 Clone or download the git repository to a desired location